 Animals are not permitted on the bus except for service animals recognized by the Americans with Disabilities Act.
 Creatures that can be transported in spill-proof, airtight containers may be allowed on a case-by-case basis.
-The volunteer driver program may be an option for people needing to transport pets.

 Passengers are required to wear seatbelts on the buses.
 Caretakers of children and infants are invited to utilize their own car seats on the buses.
 Although drivers may assist customers in buckling their seatbelts, caretakers are responsible for securing children in their own car seats and strapping them down in the buses.
 Strollers are permitted on the bus provided that they can be secured properly next to the caretaker.